wp-plugins/collapsing-pages/readme.txt

 I use this plugin in my blog at http://blog.robfelty.com

-== OPTIONS AND CONFIGURATIONS ==

-  * Sort by page name, page slug,  or page id
-  * Sort in ascending or descending order

 == CAVEAT ==

 Currently this plugin relies on Javascript to expand and collapse the links.